 This page allows you to generate Low-Income Housing Tax Credit (LIHTC) Qualified Census Tract (QCT) tables for individual counties, individual metropolitan areas, nonmetropolitan parts of individual States, all counties in a single State, the complete table for all metropolitan areas, and the complete table for all nonmetropolitan parts of States.
 Simply click the appropriate button below.

-The 2013 QCTs are based on current metropolitan area geography and new data from the 2010 Decennial Census and 2006 to 2010 5-year tabulation of the American Community Survey.
-The Census Tract boundaries have changed and are now according to the 2010 Decennial Census.
+The 2014 QCTs are based on current metropolitan area geography and data from the 2010 Decennial Census and 2006 to 2010 5-year tabulation of the American Community Survey.
+The Census Tract boundaries are according to the 2010 Decennial Census.
 See the latest Designation Notice for complete information.

 The Difficult Development Area tables are available as Adobe Acrobat (*.PDF) files formatted for optimal printing.

 | Metro DDAs 2013 | Nonmetro DDAs 2013 | | Metro DDAs 2014 | Nonmetro DDAs 2014

 To determine the 2010 census tract number for a particular address, visit the HUD User GIS Service -- Low-Income Housing Tax Credit 2013 Qualified Census Tract (QCT) Locator.

 To determine the 2000 census tract number for a particular address, visit the HUD User GIS Service -- Low-Income Housing Tax Credit 2012 Qualified Census Tract (QCT) Locator.

 To determine the ZCTA (ZIP code) for a particular address, visit the HUD User GIS Service Metropolitan Difficult Decvelopment Area (DDA) Locator.